 Objective #2: Increase the success rate on Predict:

 Result: goal was exceeded in the first month of competition

-Objective #3: Enhance and promote the use of quizzes as a training tool
+Objective #3: Enhance and promote the use of quizzes as a Training & Learning tool

 More than half of the Drivers played the proposed quizzes, with a success rate close to 100%, in the first month alone.